dhebrink/InternProject/README.md

  - Use python2.7

- - We're just using a sqlite3 db for this project.
+ - A sqlite3 db is used for this project.
 Run ```build_or_refresh_db()``` to populate it with the initial data.
    You might want to take a look at this data and the models before you get started.
-I personally use a SQLite Manager Add-On for Firefox to view the db, but you can use whatever.
+A SQLite Manager Add-On for Firefox is a simple option to view the db, but the db browser is unimportant.

  - A little bit about the files and dirs in this project:
    - runserver.py will start the Flask server